Restoration/Repair

 At Christian Lorraine Oriental Rugs we take pride in having a hands-on and high-quality restoration/repair department.
 We can repair/restore fringe, selvedge, pile wear or moth damage, and holes or tears.
 We also work on hooked and braided rugs, rag rugs, and machine made rugs.
 We strive to offer several repair/restoration options to fit your needs and budget.
 We can also offer up-cycling options such turning a worn out rug into a pillow or cushion or cutting out worn areas to create a smaller rug.
 Please call or visit us for details.

-Special Note: We will be implementing a nominal increase to our repair prices as of 05/01/2024.
+Special Notes: We will be implementing a nominal increase to our repair prices as of 05/01/2024.

 FRINGE REPAIRS